Westminster-Astronomical-Society/resources_for_astronomers/_sources/CDS_SIMBAD.md

 - A list of identifiers
 - List of bibliographic references
 - List of measurements (pm, plx, distances, etc.)
-- Links to external archives and to the catalogues in VizieR
+- Links to external archives and to the catalogs in VizieR

 ```{figure} _images/SIMBAD_1.png
 ---